sanvatsarkaranuj/Fall25GuitarHero/README.md

 # CPE 487: Final Project - Guitar Hero

-**By: Anuj Sanvatsarkar and Emre Cosgun
+By Anuj Sanvatsarkar and Emre Cosgun

 This project is a recreation of the classic Guitar Hero games implemented on the Nexys A7-100T FPGA using VHDL, featuring automatic song playback and animated visual effects.